chriscadiz/chriscadiz.github.io/_posts/2016-12-19-shorcut-it-out.md

 ![Static Shortcuts]({{ site.baseurl }}/assets/images/static-shortcut.jpg "Android Static Shortcuts"){: .image}

-_Static shorcuts in the launcher_
+_Static shortcuts in the launcher_

 ### Dynamic Shortcuts

 Some shortcutable actions may appear depending on context within your app.
 In our sample app, let's say a user just followed another user with the tag @kimk.
-Let's present them with a shorcut to view @kimk's profile and a shortcut to message @kimk.
+Let's present them with a shortcut to view @kimk's profile and a shortcut to message @kimk.

 Creating dynamic shortcuts is almost just as easy with the `ShortcutManager` API.
 Just like in xml, the `ShortcutInfo.Builder` shortcuts can have multiple Intents representing the backstack.